-One copy of this form will remain with each person's AHMR at the Health Lodge, and one copy will remain with each participant's medications, whether they are stored in the campsite with the unit or in the Health Lodge.
+- One copy of this form will remain with each person's AHMR at the Health Lodge, and one copy will remain with each participant's medications, whether they are stored in the campsite with the unit or in the Health Lodge. - All participants, youth and adult, are required to bring two copies of this form to camp to assist in the administration of over-the-counter medication.